 Apple sells refurbished products that are both current-generation machines and machines from previous years, and with different configurations and capacities.

-The available stock from Apple's refurbished site is based on what people return or have replaced.
+The stock on Apple's refurbished site is based on what people return or have replaced.
 That means the refurbished products that are available are constantly fluctuating and are only available in very limited quantities.
 It also means many of the Macs that are available may not be stock machines, instead featuring various upgrades to hardware like RAM, hard drive/SSD, graphics cards, and processors.

 Before making a purchase from the refurbished store, make sure to thoroughly read all product descriptions and research the hardware in the machine to make sure that it meets your needs.
 Many older Macs continue to be capable options that will last for many years, but there can be some notable differences in both performance and included features.